 A few that I especially appreciate include perspectives presented by Truthbook, Jocko Willink, Becoming Minimalist, Proverbs 31 Ministries, Zen Habits, Hazelden Betty Ford Foundation, and No SideBar.
 Of course there are many others you may benefit from as well.

-However, for me by far the two greatest teachers I ever found—who I have vastly learned the most from about how to deal with life and move forward in service to humanity—are spiritual leaders Gabriel of Urantia and Niánn Emerson Chase, the Co-Founders of The University of Ascension Science and The Physics of Rebellion.
+However, for me by far the two greatest teachers I ever found—who I have vastly learned the most from about how to deal with life and move forward in service to humanity—are spiritual leaders Van of Urantia and Niánn Emerson Chase, the Co-Founders of The University of Ascension Science and The Physics of Rebellion.

 You can hear their teachings, anywhere in the world, on KVAN Radio (online at: kvan.fm) and on YouTube.
 From their wisdom and insight, I have gained the best understanding of the present condition of our world and what we each personally can do to help create true positive global change.

-I highly recommend the books The Cosmic Family, Volume 1 and Volume 2, by Gabriel of Urantia, along with many other books and articles written by him and Niánn Emerson Chase.
+I highly recommend the books The Cosmic Family, Volume 1 and Volume 2, by Van of Urantia, along with many other books and articles written by him and Niánn Emerson Chase.
 Learn more about their humanitarian work through several nonprofit organizations they founded, including Global Community Communications Alliance.

 Taking Care Of People — Serving Others